Cleveland, Ohio, Schools with EMT Training Programs

 Emergency Medical Services - Paramedic Certificate of Proficiency

-The paramedic certificate program available at LCCC takes three terms to complete: two 15-week semesters and one summer term spanning 10 weeks.
-Only 30 students are accepted into the program with each new class start.
+The paramedic certificate program available at LCCC includes an accelerated full-time day paramedic program that takes 7 months to complete or a part-time evening program that takes three terms to complete: two 15-week semesters and one summer term spanning 10 weeks.
 Prerequisites for applicants include EMT - Basic certification, a valid driver's license, and CPR certification.
 Students applying to the program must be at least 18 years old.
-The paramedic program requires the completion of a minimum of 39 credit hours.
+The paramedic program requires the completion of a minimum of 34 credit hours.
 Curriculum includes hours spent in didactic instruction, the skills lab, clinical rotations in a hospital setting, and field internship experiences.
 Advanced medical skills acquired include patient assessment, IV therapy, and advanced airway management.

 Other School Options